VirusTotal/yara/docs/modules/pe.rst

         contains a string from the specified offset in the string table.
         Otherwise, this field contains the same value as a name field.

+        Even though it's not a standard, MinGW and Cygwin compilers use this feature to store section names which are longer than 8 characters.

     .. c:member:: characteristics

         Section characteristics.